What Is Bullying?

 Children's lives exist in a variety of places such as school hallways, jobs, and neighborhoods.
 Many children now have lives on the Internet – a place where bullies have followed them.
 Online bullying is called cyber bullying.
-Whether you've been a victim of bullying, know someone who has been bullied, or have been bullied yourself, there are steps you and others can take to stop bullying and increase online safety.
+Whether you've been a victim of bullying, know someone who has been bullied, or have been bullied yourself, there are steps you and others can take to stop the internet dangers of bullying and

 Real Children.
 Real Problems.
 Real Pain.